Beyond the Irish Question

 Step into this shared Exploration

-Beyond the Irish Question invites you into a first-of-its-kind journey with others from Ireland and the wider diaspora.
-Together we will listen, reflect, and discover what lives in us and between us, in our histories, our relationships, and our culture.
+Beyond the Irish Question invites you into a first-of-its-kind journey with others from Ireland and the wider diaspora: to listen, reflect, and discover what lives in us and between us, in our histories, our relationships, our culture.

 Why Beyond the Irish Question?

-For over 200 years, Ireland was treated as “the Irish Question” - a problem to be solved by colonizers and politicians.
+For over a century, Ireland was framed by British politics as "the Irish Question" - a problem to be managed, a population to be solved.
 The phrase carried domination and dismissal, justifying policies that stripped land, language, culture, and dignity, leaving fractures that still ripple through families and collective memory.

-But the real question isn’t political.
-It’s personal.
-Ancestral.
-Relational.
+But the real question was never only political.
+It's personal, ancestral, relational.

 Many of us carry a quiet ache:

-• a longing to feel at home in our sense of Irishness
+• a longing to feel at home in our own Irishness

 • a sense of rupture between past and present, here and there, self and story

-These are not just echoes of the past.
-They are living imprints shaping how we belong, how we love, and how we see ourselves today.
+These aren't only echoes of the past.
+They are living imprints, shaping how we belong, how we love, and how we see ourselves now.

-To go beyond the Irish Question is to shift from problem to possibility, from fragmentation to coherence, from forgetting to remembering.
-It is to reclaim what was silenced or shamed, and to begin the slow, essential work of cultural and ancestral integration.
+To go beyond the Irish Question is to shift from problem to possibility, from fragmentation to coherence, from forgetting to remembering, and from repetition to something more emergent.
+It is to reclaim what was silenced or shamed, and begin the slow, essential work of cultural and ancestral integration.

 In 2024, a year-long Pocket Project Lab brought together 54 people from Ireland and the diaspora to explore the legacy of the Great Famine (An Gorta Mór).
 Rather than focusing on history, the Lab created space to feel how famine still lives in our bodies, families, and culture.